thecybersandeep/NFC_Infiltrator/README.md

 Each challenge is thoughtfully designed to reflect realistic coding oversights and vulnerabilities encountered in actual Android applications using NFC technology.

+## Challenge Solutions & Guide
+For a comprehensive walkthrough of each challenge—including how to exploit and remediate these vulnerabilities—refer to the detailed guide here:
+Understanding and Exploiting NFC Intents in Android Applications https://thecybersandeep.medium.com/understanding-and-exploiting-nfc-intents-in-android-applications-84c6f95d12e3

 ---

 ## ⚠️ Disclaimer: